 - The CRPD calls on countries to ensure that children and youth with disabilities are not excluded from the general education system.
-Currently, a majority of countries (85%) explicitly guarantee students with disabilities access to public education through the completion of secondary education. - Previous educational models primarily provided schooling for children and youth with disabilities in segregated, separate schools within the general education system.
-The current
+Currently, a majority of countries (85%) explicitly guarantee students with disabilities access to public education at both the primary and secondary levels. - Previous educational models primarily provided schooling for children and youth with disabilities in segregated, separate schools within the general education system.
+The current global demand for integrated education represents a marked shift from this model and today, 74% of countries commit to providing both primary and secondary education for children and youth with disabilities in integrated, mainstream education environments.